arthirob/CivMCMacro/Training/README.md

 Start from the green concrete, reach the red concrete, keep looking at the center of the blue concrete.
 Stay in the orange line.
 You are allowed to check the red and blue concrete coordinate before starting the script

 ### Challenge 4
 Start from the green concrete, reach the red concrete.
 You are allowed to check the red concrete coordinate before starting the script.
-You are not allowed to check anything about purple concrete
+You are not allowed to check anything about light blue concrete

 ### Challenge 5
 Start from the green concrete, reach the red concrete.
 You are allowed to check the red concrete coordinate before starting the script.
-You are not allowed to check anything about purple concrete.
+You are not allowed to check anything about light blue concrete.
 You can place dirt blocks.

 ### Challenge 6
 Walk on all the orange square.
 You are allowed to check any coordinate you want.
 Start in the north west corner,